seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 - PartListComponent: Contains HTML snippets and child components.
   Is used by parsing whenever plain HTM snippets appear (TODO check: not SnippetComponent?)
-- TemplateIntegration: Component which binds together the template to be used in a HTML file and the template snippet defined in that page.
+- UseTemplateComponent: Component which binds together the template to be used in a HTML file and the template snippet defined in that page.
 Represents the m:useTemplate tag.
+- DefineComponent: Defines a part to be inserted into a placeholder of a template.
+  Represents the m:define tag.